dfangshuo/Pokedex/README.md

-# PokedexProject
+# Project 2: Pokedex
-# A Pokedex app that allows you to search for Pokemon by name, attack points and a range of other filters
+A pokemon-finder app that returns pokemon(s) based on users' search parameters.
+Worked extensively with TableViews and CollectionViews